 The Commerce module enables Resellers to perform similar business operations.
 Namely, Resellers can submit the data that is provided via Distributor Streams directly to their system.
 Alternatively, Resellers can transform the provided information and organize their own Reseller Streams to pass their modified data to end-customers.

-Billing streams define transformation of both input and output billing data in a specific business context.
-Namely, billing streams represent business flows that allow managing the creation billing batches and the transition of such batches from Vendors to Distributors, from Distributors to Resellers or customers, and so on.
+Data streams define transformation of both input and output data in a specific business context.
+For instance, billing streams represent business flows that allow managing the creation billing batches and the transition of such batches from Vendors to Distributors, from Distributors to Resellers or customers, and so on.

-The system allows creating simple streams and also chaining billing streams as illustrated and described below:
+The system allows creating simple streams and also chaining data streams as illustrated and described below:

 The Commerce module also features a comprehensive functionality that allow configuring transformations of table-based data within any billing stream.
 Thus, it is important to learn more about transformation processes and essential configuration options.

-The transformations of billing data are defined as pieces of a business logic that use certain columns within spreadsheet tables as input and certain columns as output.
+The transformations of required data (e.g., billing information) are defined as pieces of a business logic that use certain columns within spreadsheet tables as input and certain columns as output.
 Meaning that the system allows performing multiple transformation operations that help generate new output columns within your spreadsheet.
 Therefore, your generated output columns can also serve as an input for subsequent transformation procedures.

 The following showcases several transformation operations for billing stream and highlights critical constraints for billing stream configuration: